BlockchainCommons/www.blockchaincommons.com/projects.md

 **Repo:** [Musign-CLI](https://github.com/BlockchainCommons/musign-cli)
 **Status:** Research

-Musign is CLI tool for signing and verifying messages with ECDSA and Schnorr using libsecp256k1.
+Musign is a CLI tool for signing and verifying messages with ECDSA and Schnorr using libsecp256k1.

 ### Seedtool-CLI